-On March 1, 2021, the Company issued \$575.0 million aggregate principal amount of the Notes due 2028.
+On March 1, 2021, the Company issued \$575.0 million aggregate principal amount of its 0.0% convertible senior notes due 2028 (the "Notes due 2028").
 The Notes due 2028 will not bear regular interest, and the principal amount of the Notes due 2028 will not accrete.
 The Notes due 2028 are general unsecured obligations and are governed by an indenture between the Company and U.S. Bank National Association, as trustee.
 The Notes due 2028 will mature on March 1, 2028, unless earlier repurchased by the Company or converted at the option of the holders.
 The Company received approximately \$566.4 million in net proceeds, after deducting the initial purchasers' discount, from the issuance of the Notes due 2028.